oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

 ## Introduction

-After the previous lab introduced JavaScript in Oracle Database 23c Free - Developer Release you will now learn more about modules and environments.
+After the previous lab introduced JavaScript in Oracle Database 23c Free - Developer Release you will now learn more about Multilingual Engine (MLE) modules and environments.
 Modules are similar in concept to PL/SQL packages as they allow you to logically group code in a single namespace.
 Just as with PL/SQL you can create public and private functions.
 Modules in this context are ECMAScript modules.

 Estimated Lab Time: 10 minutes